 As air strikes continue to bombard parts of Syria, what will bring an end to the war?

-In this week's UpFront, Mehdi Hasan speaks to Staffan de Mistura, UN special envoy for Syria, about what it will take to bring peace to the country.
-We also speak to White Helmets spokesman Farouq al-Habib about the award-winning challenges the aid group faces in war-torn Syria.
+In this week's UpFront, Mehdi Hasan speaks to Staffan de Mistura, UN Special Envoy for Syria, about what it will take to bring peace to the country.
+We also speak to White Helmets spokesman Farouq al Habib about the award-winning challenges the aid group faces in warn-torn Syria.